Your area Not set — showing everywhere

 Select Board — June 2, 2026

-The meeting was primarily administrative and celebratory, involving the acceptance of various gifts and routine licensing approvals.
+The meeting was professional and largely celebratory, focusing on donations, memorial projects, and routine licensing approvals.

 Date Tuesday, June 2, 2026 Duration 1.0h Speakers 20 Public comments 11 Decisions 12 Routine